 Adware is normally approved by software technicians and advertisers, and typically it isn’t malicious, but when bundled with spyware it can be very dangerous.
 A report from Kasperksy shows that the number of malicious adware installation packages detected on mobile devices in late 2015 was 1,583,094, up 1.5 percent from a report earlier in the year.
 This type of malware can often be tackled by using applications such as AdBlock, which is specifically designed to reduce unwanted advertising.

 Bots are popular software programs created to perform specific operations.
-Bots can be used for non-malicious purposes and are not uncommon, however often [LS1] they can be used by third parties to perform DDoS attacks, render advertisements on websites, collect server data and distribute malware through platforms like downloading websites.
+Bots can be used for non-malicious purposes and are not uncommon, however they canoften be used by third parties to perform DDoS attacks, render advertisements on websites, collect server data and distribute malware through platforms like downloading websites.
 According to a 2015 study by WhiteOps, sophisticated bots accounted for 2.8 percent of publishers’ traffic coming from browsers on desktop systems, laptop computers and gaming consoles.
 Normally bots are combated with CAPTCHA tests that verify users as a human.